 The parties agree to reopen the contract as provided in Article 30 Section 10.
-Unless the parties agree otherwise, the Association will send written notice to the University no later than November 15, 2021 specifying up to three articles of this Agreement, or new subjects that it proposes to negotiate.
+Unless the parties agree otherwise, the Association will send written notice to the University no later than November 15,2021 specifying up to three articles of this Agreement, or new subjects that it proposes to negotiate.
 The University shall send written notice to the Association no later than November 15, 2021 specifying up to three articles of this Agreement, or new subjects that it proposed to negotiate.
 Those sections of this Agreement not noticed shall be closed until the expiration date specified in Article 45, Term of Agreement.
-Negotiation of the articles or subjects noticed for reopener negotiations shall commence no later than
+Negotiation of the articles or subjects noticed for reopener negotiations shall commence no later than December 1, 2021 or such date thereafter as may be mutually agreed upon by the parties.

-The parties agree that they will meet and negotiate to replace Article 30 Section 6 paragraph (b) pursuant to Article 30 Section 6 paragraph (d), and Section 4 paragraph d.
+The parties agree that they will meet and negotiate to replace Article 30 Section 6 paragraph(b)pursuant to Article 30 Section 6 paragraph (d), and Section 4 paragraph d.